 We do our best to ensure that all children can access things as best they can; we do not see SEND as a barrier to accessing the full curriculum.
 We ensure that all children are offered the opportunity to participate with activities outside of the classroom by making reasonable adjustments to the organisation of these.
 For example, we ensure SEND children have an appropriate level of adult support if going out of school, we organise transport that provides appropriate access and staff complete a comprehensive risk assessment of any excursion to ensure all children are safe and included.
 We are prepared to seek advice, resources, equipment and training when needed in order to provide quality learning experiences for our children.

 Who can I contact for further information?

-Please contact the school to arrange an appointment to speak to Mrs Corrigan or Miss Common (SENCOs) if you have any further questions you would like to ask.
+Please contact the school to arrange an appointment to speak with Miss Common (SENCO) if you have any further questions you would like to ask.